tcaddy/pianobar/README.md

 This is a Pianobar event_command script with Last.fm scrobbling, and desktop notifications for Linux and OSX.

+(Pianobar is a free/open-source, console-based client for the personalized online radio Pandora.
+It plays Pandora without using Flash or Adobe AIR.)

 ## Prerequisites:
 * Ruby
 * You need to install Pianobar first: https://github.com/PromyLOPh/pianobar